opendilab/DI-engine-docs/source/12_policies/iqn.rst

 Overview
 ---------
 IQN was proposed in `Implicit Quantile Networks for Distributional Reinforcement Learning <https://arxiv.org/pdf/1806.06923>`_.
+The goal of distributional RL is to provide a more comprehensive depiction of the expected reward distribution for different actions by modeling the probability distribution of the value function.
 The key difference between IQN and QRDQN is that IQN introduces the implicit quantile network (IQN), a deterministic parametric function trained to re-parameterize samples from a base distribution, e.g. tau in U([0, 1]), to the respective quantile values of a target distribution, while QRDQN direct learns a fixed set of pre-defined quantiles.

 Quick Facts
 -----------